Technological innovation speeds up breeding

 Shorten the development time

 In breeding, you cross different varieties and select the variety with the desired traits.
 This requires knowledge of biology, genetics and technology.
 New technologies help to accelerate the breeding process.
+Do you want to know more about technology-driven horticulture?
+Read the story below and visit the Rijk Zwaan Technology page.

 The computer identifies the components in photos of the melon using machine learning techniques.
 This is followed up by analyses with traditional image analysis algorithms.
 We use image analyses to assess the melon's rind, the ‘net’.
 This is based on deep-learning algorithms.